George Floyd Was 'Terrified, Scared,' Says Witness Who Recorded Derek Chauvin Kneeling on His Neck

-The teenage witness who took the famous video of George Floyd being crushed into the ground by Minneapolis police officer Derek Chauvin described Floyd as “a man terrified, scared, begging for his life” and testified in court Tuesday that she remains haunted by the fact she did not do more for him.
+The teenage witness who took the famous video of George Floyd being crushed into the ground by Minneapolis police officer Derek Chauvin described Floyd as “a man terrified, scared, begging for his life” and testified Tuesday that she remains haunted by the fact she did not do more for him.

 Darnella Frazier had a brief but emotional turn on the stand in the second day of testimony in Chauvin’s trial, weeping at times and her voice barely above a whisper as she recounted the events of May 25, 2020.
 Frazier, who was 17 when the incident took place, was not shown on camera, and only her voice was heard during her testimony.